 Maintenance and Repairs

 Not every household problem will be an emergency, but if you want your house to remain intact, safe, and comfortable, you’ll need to budget for routine maintenance and periodic repairs.
-Some service providers you may need to call on include the plumber, electrician, HVAC technician, home appliance repairman, landscaper, pest control, and more.
+Some service providers you may need to call on include the plumber, electrician, HVAC technician, home appliance repairman, landscaper, pest control, and roofing experts for your leaking roof and gutter repair.
 Many contractors offer annual service contracts to help you save a bit of money.

 You can’t very well live safely in a home without clean water, gas, and electricity so don’t forget to factor these into your household costs.